Wednesday’s earthquake in West Texas was the third-strongest in state history - NewsBreak

 More recently, a magnitude 5.7 earthquake was recorded on April 14, 1995, in Brewster County, about 13 km northwest of Marathon.

-Since 2018, around 1,000 earthquakes of magnitude 2.5 or higher have struck within 50 km of Wednesday’s quake, according to the USGS.Magnitude 5.3 earthquake not the only one reported in West Texas
+Since 2018, around 1,000 earthquakes of magnitude 2.5 or higher have struck within 50 km of Wednesday’s quake, according to the USGS.Earthquakes in Texas are becoming more common

 Most notably was a magnitude 5.0 earthquake on March 26, 2020.
 The epicenter of that quake was only about 10 km north of Wednesday’s earthquake.